- CRM software is used to gather customer interactions in one central place to improve customer experience and satisfaction.

 Businesses seeking to increase efficiency

 Because CRMs automate processes like contact organization and communication, the software can significantly speed up everyday processes and tasks for your entire team.
 A CRM can also reduce errors and ensure that all communications go out to the right people at the right time.
 [Ready to look for a CRM?
-Check out our guide to the best CRM software of 2021.]
+Check out our guide to the best CRM software.]

 Key takeaway: While all businesses stand to benefit from the use of a CRM, businesses that have sales or marketing teams or want to increase their efficiency should especially consider using one.